business intelligence

 4. Delivers an engaging, interactive user experience

 Today’s modern data stack has made embedding business intelligence possible for non-technical users.
-Product teams using tools such as ThoughtSpot Embedded can embed analytics into applications and product features that benefit both internal teams and customers.
+Product teams using embedded analytics tools such as ThoughtSpot Embedded can embed analytics into applications and product features that benefit both internal teams and customers.

 For example, when product managers leverage embedded business intelligence, they can incorporate analytics into consumer-facing software or products.
 The user experience (UX) suddenly becomes far more interactive, helping the customer get value from your product faster.
 That same PLA report found that 60% of product professionals who build products and apps with embedded analytics experienced increased engagement.